igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 ## Header Protection

-Unlike the R-bits, the QL-bits are not protected.
+Unlike the reserved (R) bits, the loss (Q and L) bits are not protected.
 When sending loss bits has been negotiated, the first byte of the header protection mask used to protect short packet headers has its five most significant bits masked out instead of three.

 The algorithm specified in Section 5.4.1 of {{QUIC-TLS}} changes as
 follows: